 How to Include the Cursor in Windows 10 Screenshots

-The window includes the desktop screenshot you just captured.
-You will no doubt spot that your snapshot also includes the mouse cursor in it!
-So now you can save this snapshot to your clipboard by pressing the Apply button at the top left of the window.
+- Save this snapshot to your clipboard by pressing the Apply button at the top left of the window.

-- Click ‘Cursor File’ and the ‘… button’ to choose an alternative cursor to include in the image, and then press the Open button.
-The snapshot will include the cursor selected even if you captured it with the default one.
+- Click ‘Cursor File’ and the ‘… button’ to choose an alternative cursor to incorporate into the image, and then press the ‘Open’ button.
+The snapshot will include the cursor selected, even if you captured it with the default one.